deltadantas/citiesapi_dio_project/README.md

-Digital Innovation One - Bootcamp Everis Quality Assurance Beginner #2 - Building an API Rest with Spring Boot for consulting cities of Brazil comparing Data, populating the Data Base with Postgres and creating a distance calculus between cities.
+Digital Innovation One - Bootcamp Everis Quality Assurance Beginner #2 - Building an API Rest with Spring Boot for consulting cities of Brazil comparing Data, populating the Database with Postgres and creating a distance calculus between cities.